bhargavachary/bhargavachary.github.io/_posts/2024-12-11-a-tribute-to-my-father.md

 ---
-title: "A Tribute to My Father: A Legacy of Love, Sacrifice, and Inspiration"
+title: "A Tribute to Nana: A Legacy of Love, Sacrifice, and Inspiration"
 categories:
   - Personal
   - Family